wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 average 4.5 and standard deviation 1.5.
 A skill level of 9 means the bean always makes the "right" choices (pun intended).
 That means the bean will always go right when a peg is encountered, resulting it falling into the rightmost 9th slot.
-A skill evel of 0 means that the bean will always go left, resulting it falling into the leftmost 0th slot.
+A skill level of 0 means that the bean will always go left, resulting it falling into the leftmost 0th slot.
 For the in-between skill levels, the bean will first go right then left.
 For example, for a skill level of 7, the bean will go right 7 times then go left twice.
 So where the bean